This site requires a more recent version of Adobe Flash Player to function properly.

 Advertising revenue per 1,000 timeline views stood at an estimated $8.92 for the U.S. in 2015, more than five times the corresponding figure for the international segment.
 We notice a similar discrepancy for Facebook as well, which is a much more mature and profitable company.
 As there are structural reasons for this disparity, ad monetization in the U.S. may remain significantly higher for the foreseeable future.
 The average ad pricing in international markets is lower due to lack of purchasing power.
 In addition to this, the online advertising is still picking up in many of the emerging markets such as India and Brazil.

 User Growth Has Slowed Down On The Platform

 Twitter’s monthly active users (excluding SMS fast followers)

-increased by 2 million sequentially in Q2 2015 to 304 million in the second quarter, which represented an addition of just 2 million users during the quarter.
-Additionally, the management expects the user growth levels to stay depressed in the coming quarters.
-Though the management is expected to take a slew of measures to reinvigorate growth such as Project Lightning (based on real-time events), it remains to be seen whether these measures will translate into faster user growth at the platform.
+increased by 30 million year over year in 2015.
+Though the management is taking a slew of measures to reinvigorate growth such as changing the algorithm for user feed, Project Lightning or Moments (based on real-time events), it remains to be seen whether these measures will translate into faster user growth at the platform.